gabejg/DST-Assessment-01/README.md

 Report/

-The report takes the following structure:

 ## Requirements:

 Requirements for the Rmd files are given within each script, or can be installed in advance using:

 Requirements for the Python code is given within each notebook.
-The main report requires:

 ## Data